Weight Loss Injections on the NHS

 Even though the NHS approves their use, getting a prescription may not be as easy as it seems.

-In this article, we’ll explore which weight loss injections and alternative treatments are available on the NHS, and the criteria you’ll need to meet to obtain a prescription.
+In this article, we’ll explore which weight loss injections and alternative treatments are available on the NHS, and how you’ll be able to get a prescription.

 Does the NHS offer weight loss injections on prescription?

-Alternatively, weight loss injections are available with a private prescription from reputable and trusted online services like Superdrug Online Doctor.
+Alternatively, weight loss injections are available with a private prescription from reputable and trusted online services like Superdrug Online Doctor straight away if you’re eligible, so you do not have to wait.

 Can you get Mounjaro on the NHS?

-During the initial proposed rollout of Mounjaro or tirzepatide on the NHS, you’ll need to have a body mass index (BMI) of more than 40kg/m2 and at least 3 of the following specified weight-related issues:
+During the initial rollout of Mounjaro or tirzepatide on the NHS, you’ll need to have a body mass index (BMI) of 40 or more and at least 4 of the following specified weight-related issues:

 • high blood pressure (hypertension)